Akshaykumar05/2024/README.md

 ----------------------------------
 ## 16. Log-Archive configuration
 * Configuration: the rsyslog server (10.242.36.24) and sync the log (application, access log and catalina.out) of eDetection Server (10.242.36.130).
-* Create a log rotation script and configure it for log rotation on **Log Central Server** (10.192.88.155) of Production environmenet.
+* Create a log rotation script and configure it for log rotation on **Log Central Server** (10.242.36.24) of Production environmenet.
 ---------------------------
-* First login on the server using ssh
+* First login on the Master server (10.242.36.24) using ssh
   ```
   ssh username@server IP
   ```